Gilbert Cannan: Career

 After the war Cannan devoted himself to writing, translation work and travel but another mental breakdown in 1923 proved untreatable.
 He became a mental patient at the Priory Hospital, Roehampton.
 He then spent the rest of his life confined to Holloway Sanatorium near Virginia Water where he died of cancer on 30 June 1955.

 Family

 The poet May Wedderburn Cannan and her sister, the writer Joanna Cannan, were cousins of his, daughters of the academic Charles Cannan (Dean of Trinity College, Oxford, and Secretary to the Delegates of Oxford University Press); as was Professor Edwin Cannan, the noted LSE economist (and brother of Charles Cannan); Joanna's daughter Diana Pullein-Thompson was his biographer.
-Joanna Cannan's son, Denis Cannan, also followed in his footsteps, becoming a dramatist in his own right.
+Joanna Cannan's son, Denis Cannan was also a dramatist.